WGS Data is Now Available Upon Request - Inquire

-Applied StemCell (ASC) is a member of the NIST Genome Editing Consortium and our ASE-9211 “Master” iPSC line is being used as a benchmark material for developing measurements and standards for the rapidly evolving genetically engineered cells used in cell therapy research.
+ASC is a member of the NIST Genome Editing Consortium.
+Our ASE-9211 “Master” iPSC line is being used as a benchmark material for developing measurements and standards for the rapidly evolving genetically engineered cells used in cell therapy research.

 Applied StemCell has developed an efficient integration-free, small molecule-based method to differentiate a variety of high-quality cells from the ASE-9211 iPSC Control Master Cell Line.